aelzenaar/ncea-notes/unibooks.md

    metric spaces, though - use Rudin here, it's a good supplement.
 Kolmogorov & Fomin is also nice to read alongside.

-   Having thought about it for a while, I think it's incredibly likely that this is the textbook I have spent the most time with over the past year:- it was used in the topology course I took in 2018 (MAT 327 at UofT), and I must have spent at least an hour a day with it, doing readings or assignment questions.
-(Perhaps Griffith's _Intro. to Electromagnetism_ is another strong contender; or Halmos' set theory book.)
+   Having thought about it for a while, I think it's incredibly likely that this is the textbook I have spent the most time with over the past year:- it was used in the topology course I took in 2018, and I must have spent at least an hour a day with it, doing readings or problems.

    ([Errata](http://drorbn.net/index.php?title=10-327/Errata_to_Munkres%27_Book)) (514.3 M96)